 Here are a few things to note about freezer tape.
 The tape should be specifically made for the freezer for three important reasons:

 That’s why I suggest buying tape made specifically for use in your freezer.
 You can get some here.
 Also, you do not need to buy a dispenser for this unless you just want to.
 Freezer tape tears easily by hand.

 Some people like freezer labels.
 These meet two of the requirements above and would probably work great for labeling something simple like frozen meat.
-The reason that I don’t prefer the stickers is because they can’t be used for sealing so I have to buy freezer tape for that already.
+I prefer not to use the stickers because they can’t be used for sealing; I have to buy freezer tape for that already.
 Also, I like to write a LOT of words on my packages (as you’ll see below).
-That’s the reason I personally prefer the tape for labeling, too.
 I can use as much as I need to get all my tips and directions on the package.

-If I'm making a casserole that has assembly directions or multiple steps, I'll write the instructions on an index card or print them out and tape it (with freezer tape) to the casserole.
+If I’m making a casserole that has assembly directions or multiple steps, I’ll write the instructions on an index card or print them out and tape them (with freezer tape) to the casserole.

 We use fine tip Sharpie markers.
 These are permanent.
 As long as I let the writing sit untouched for 30 seconds it doesn’t smudge when I stack the packages.

 You can use a notepad or a simple sheet of copy paper.
 You might want to hang the inventory on your freezer with a magnetic clip or beside the freezer on a clipboard.
 This is discussed more in the inventory section below.

 If the contents expand then the glass will break in the freezer.
 Yucky mess!
 Also, glass containers take up way more space than they need to and don’t stack easily.
 Let’s save the glass jars for another use.